-Although there’s no easy answer, the old adage is true: You have to spend money to make money.
+Although there’s no easy answer, the old adage is true: You must spend money to make money.
 No matter the size of your company, marketing is essential to your success and growth.
-Of course, some companies get started through word of mouth, but they may stall after a while, after the initial excitement dies down.
+Of course, some companies get started through word of mouth, but they may stall after a while after the initial excitement dies down.

 Yet, even some companies that invest in their marketing fail because they’re not properly budgeting for the right marketing activity.
 They may not allocate enough money or, worse, spend it unwisely.

-But how do you know how much money you should invest in marketing?
+But how do you know how much to invest in marketing?
 And how can you spend it effectively?
-Check out our tips on how much to best invest your marketing dollars and how to follow a marketing plan.
+Check out our tips on how to invest your marketing dollars and how to follow a marketing plan.

 Interestingly, marketing spending varies by sector.
-Based on the same survey, here’s how marketing professionals allocated their marketing budget for 2018-2019.
+The same survey shows how marketing professionals allocated their marketing budget for 2020-2022.

-As you can see, Business-to-Business companies spent 8.6% of their total revenue on marketing, while Business-to-Consumer firms spent considerably more.
+As you can see, Business-to-Business companies spent 7.8% of their total revenue on marketing for products and 5.9% on services, while Business-to-Consumer firms spent considerably more.